 When applying for jobs, it's common to wonder what a new position can do for you: how the company culture may give you a fresh start or why a larger salary will improve your life outside of the office.
 But it's the applicants who ask what they can do for their new colleagues and bosses that gain employment.
 This is at the crux of the start of every job search.
 First, match your interest to the employer's.
-Second, match your skills to the job description's.
+Second, match your skills to the job description.
 These two imperative steps are just the beginning, however.
-There are many important do's and do not's when it comes to submitting your materials for that shiny new gig.
+There are many important do's and don'ts when it comes to submitting your materials for that shiny new gig.

 Before Submitting Your Application

 Knowing exactly what you want will make it a lot easier to find it.
 Before submitting your application for a specific job, make sure that it's calling for you and your skills.
 To do this, read every word of the job description.
 Gain an understanding as to what's being asked of you.
 An actuary applicant will be asked for materials very dissimilar of those required of a registered nurse, for example.
 And it's OK if you fall short in the qualifications of the role, as you can explain these deficiencies later on.
 Your focus should be on fit.
 Moreover, research the hiring company from a broader perspective.
 Understand its mission, and decide if it's something you can believe in, get behind.
 To take it a step further, spend time ideating solutions that you suspect the company needs.
 Sharing them with the human resources manager can demonstrate right away that you're looking to add value.